Table of contents

 You know the best resume font to use this year, but what about the worst?
 Here are four resume fonts you shouldn’t use under any circumstances.

-The look of this font is very thick and compacted, making it difficult to differentiate between letters.
-Recruiters will toss a resume they can’t read — avoid this font.
+The look of this font is very thick and compact, making it difficult to differentiate between letters.
+Recruiters will toss a resume they can’t read, so it's best to avoid this font.

 Although this font attempts to be fancy, in practice, when you put the strokes together, it’s too splotchy and cramped.
 It strains the eyes and can get your resume instantly rejected.